QuantEcon/lecture-julia.myst/lectures/tools_and_techniques/wealth_dynamics.md

 The wealth distribution in many countries exhibits a Pareto tail

 * The [Pareto Distribution](https://en.wikipedia.org/wiki/Pareto_distribution) is a canonical example of a [heavy-tailed distribution](https://en.wikipedia.org/wiki/Heavy-tailed_distribution).
+* See [here](https://python.quantecon.org/heavy_tails.html) for a lecture on heavy-tailed distributions using Python.
 * For a review of the empirical evidence on the wealth distribution, see, for example, {cite}`benhabib2018skewed`.
 * See {cite}`Gabaix2009` for a review of the theory and empirics of power-laws and Kesten Processes.